angeldev96/angeldev96/README.md

 ### Hobbies & Interests:

-- I like to go to run in the mornings, I really like to watch movies and series.
+- I like to go to run in the mornings, spend time with my family and friends and watch movies and series.
 - My favorite saga for movies and books is Harry Potter <img src="https://cdn.dribbble.com/users/2851002/screenshots/6870633/harry_potter.gif" width="70">

 <br/>

-- I'm a music lover, I listen Soft/Hard/Indie Rock, my favorite bands are The Stokes, Tame Impala and Cage the Elephant
+- I'm a music lover, I listen Soft/Hard/Indie Rock, my favorite bands are The Stokes, Tame Impala and Cage the Elephant.